giosali/myalbum-dl/README.md

 optional arguments:
-    -h, --help                      show this help message and exit --debug [0 or 1]                option to enable debugging -s, --separate [0 or 1]         separate media types into their own directories
+    -h, --help                      show this help message and exit --debug                         option to enable debugging
+    -s, --separate                  separate media types into their own directories
 ```

 For example, if you want files to be separated by media type into their own directories, you can pass the `separate` argument like so: